memunyawiri/CV/README.md

 #### Strategic

 In my previous roles, I was taught to be strategic, be it from a theoretical or practical standpoint.
-With coding, I can tell that my strategical skills will be put to work and I look forward to adapting them to the new working and learning environment.
+With coding, I can tell that my strategical skills will be put to work and I look forward to building on them and adapting them to a new professional environment.

+#### Adaptable

+Working across a range of projects, within different teams, across a business with a wide variety of performance and organic channels is something I really enjoyed doing in my previous roles.
+I also had the pleasure of working with different groups of people with different skillsets, on a range of projects, at Makers and whilst this wasn't easy at first, I truly enjoyed being a part of a team that worked through team-related challenges to eventually work seamlessly.

 #### Working Well Under Pressure

 I've only ever known how to work under pressure and so it has become the environment in which I thrive in.
-I have learnt to meditate, organise and move on and I plan to incorporate my growing methodical and organisational skills to help strengthen this skill.
+I have learnt to meditate, organise and move on and I plan to combine my growing methodical and organisational skills to help strengthen this skill.

 #### Analytical

 From my time studying, to my last role, I have always taken an analytical approach to building strategy, creating & testing and have always considered the range of relevant factors before taking next steps.

-**An example of my Analytical skills put to good use:**
+**An example of my Analytical skills within a professional environment:**

-- Whilst working at MOO.COM, I considered short-long term performance data and other business development/ change to create a new and successful strategy for marketing to design students, also known as "Summer's most important customers"
-- I contributed to the significant growth of the student customer-base, YoY, two years in a row
+- Whilst working at MOO.COM, I considered short-long term performance data and other business development/ change to create a new and successful strategy for marketing to design students, also known as "Summer's most important customers", this went on to contribute to the significant growth of the student customer-base and database, YoY, two years in a row
-- As well as executing design-lead cross-department campaigns, I also designed and implemented design-study-specific landing pages that were influenced by the relevant PPC and on-site search terms, SEO bugs and web-merchandising opportunities
+- As well as executing design-led, cross-department campaigns, I also designed and implemented vertical-specific landing pages that were influenced by the relevant PPC and on-site search terms, SEO bugs and web-merchandising opportunities

 ## Education